בְּרֵאשִׁית

 ח

-Out of the ground, YHVH ELOHIM made spring every tree desirable to the sight and good/pleasant for food.
-And the tree of life was in the midst of the garden, and the tree of the knowledge of good and evil
+And from the soil/ground YHVH ELOHIM, He/they sprung all trees that looked desirable in appearance, and good for food, and the tree of life was in the midst of the garden, and the tree of knowledge of the good and evil.

 9